Kotlin/kotlin-by-example/examples/03_special_classes/01_Data classes.md

 # Data Classes

 [Data classes](https://kotlinlang.org/docs/reference/data-classes.html) make it easy to create classes that are used to store values.
 Such classes are automatically provided with methods for copying, getting a string representation, and using instances in collections.
+You can override these methods with your own implementations in the class declaration.

 ```run-kotlin
 data class User(val name: String, val id: Int) {           // 1